Laurentian Book Club

 Participation is free!

-The book club will connect through a private forum where all participants can discuss the current book and network with each other.
+The Laurentian Book Club connects through a private forum where all participants can discuss the current book and network with each other.
 Joining is completely free, you just have to get a copy of the book to enjoy.
-The book club will read one book every two months so that you'll have plenty of time for each book.
+Don't forget to checkout your local library for a copy of each book!
+The Book Club will read one book every two months so that you'll have plenty of time for each book.

-To sign-up and create an online profile, please visit: https://www.pbc.guru/stlawu/
+To login, or sign-up and create an online profile, please visit: https://www.pbc.guru/stlawu/

 Current Book: